eventnetusa/eventnet/src/_work/partners-in-primary-care.md

   &nbsp;
 content_section:
   - text_block_markdown: >-
-      Partners in Primary Care (PiPC), a subsidiary of Humana, is a family of senior-focused primary care clinics that serve over 35,000 Medicare Advantage patients.&nbsp;
+      Partners in Primary Care (Partners), a subsidiary of Humana, is a family of senior-focused primary care clinics that serve over 35,000 Medicare Advantage patients.&nbsp;

-      PiPC turned to EventNetUSA to conceptualize and produce an interactive Discovery Experience that introduces consumers to its care model during new clinic construction.&nbsp;
+      Partners turned to EventNetUSA to conceptualize and produce an interactive Discovery Experience that introduces consumers to its care model during new clinic construction.&nbsp;